unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ---
 group: guide
 title: Typing syntax trees with TypeScript
-description: Guide shows how to use types packages to work with syntax trees
+description: Guide that shows how to use types packages to work with syntax trees
 author: Christian Murphy
 authorGithub: ChristianMurphy
 tags: